OpenBMB/SimpleNav/README.md

 Repository source code is released under the [MIT License](LICENSE).
 Datasets, pretrained models, simulators, scene assets, and third-party components retain their own licenses.

 ## Acknowledgements
-We thank pioneering navigation VLA studies, including NavFoM, Qwen-RobotNav, ABot-N0, and InternVLA-N1, whose valuable explorations have helped shape and advance this field.
+We thank pioneering navigation VLA studies, including NavFoM, Qwen-RobotNav, ABot-N0, starVLA and InternVLA-N1, whose valuable explorations have helped shape and advance this field.

-SimpleNav builds upon Qwen-VL, LeRobot, PyTorch, Transformers, DeepSpeed, AirSim, Habitat, as well as the datasets and benchmarks described above.
+SimpleNav builds upon starVLA, Qwen-VL, LeRobot, PyTorch, Transformers, DeepSpeed, AirSim, Habitat, as well as the datasets and benchmarks described above.
 We gratefully acknowledge these open-source contributions and encourage users to cite the original projects and datasets employed in their experiments.